Claesson Koivisto Rune returns to Nobis Hotel

 We met with one of the members of the design trio, Mårten Claesson, to ask him a few questions about Swedish design and the relationship between Claesson Koivisto Rune and Nobis Hotel.

-Your collaboration involves two successful Swedish companies—you and DUX.
+Your collaboration brings together two successful Swedish companies: you and DUX.
 What do you think is the reason Swedish design is so popular abroad?

-Swedish and Scandinavian aesthetics are typically understated, subtle, and democratic.
-They often feature light, simple, and natural materials.
+The Swedish and Scandinavian aesthetic is typically understated, subtle, and democratic.
+It often features light, simple, and natural materials.
 These qualities stand the test of time and are likely perceived as both honest and inclusive.
 Even though we Swedes ourselves may find it hard to describe Swedish design as sophisticated, that’s exactly how it’s perceived abroad.

 Personally, I also believe that the size of our country relative to both Europe and the world plays a role.
 We’re a bit on the periphery and are seen as exotic, like some rare little mountain flower.
 Sweden is too small to be perceived as a threat to anyone.
 There is no serious rivalry between us and others, as there might be among the larger nations—England, France, and Germany.